Lose Weight Starting Today With The #1 Diet On The Internet. Don't Delay. Click Here To Learn More Now

 The only thing that I really care about is fitness.
 If you are fat or not is more ego based than anything but of course you do want to lose that fat anyway.
 Added fat is going to slow you down and get in the way for many activities whether or not it is healthy.

-• One Response to “Can you be fat and fit?”
+1 thought on “Can you be fat and fit?

 My goal was (and continues to be) to be as fit as I can by consistent vigorous exercise and watching my portions when I eat.
 My body role model is Jake Long, the newly drafted offensive lineman for the Miami Doplhins and recent U of M graduate.
 Large man, but highly fit.